lssdavies/Porfessional-Portfolio/README.md

 ## Web App

-This web application should be viewable on all browsers and no additional software installing is needed.
+This web application should be viewable on all browsers and no additional software instalation is needed.

 The Web Application was developed using the following web technologies:
-1. HTML
+1. HTML 5
-2. CSS
+2. CSS 3

 The code meets accessibility standards and the site is optimized for search engines.